TolikPylypchuk/SharpHook/README.md

 Platform support notes:

-- Windows 10/11 is supported.
-Support for Windows on Arm32 was removed in version 5.0 since it was [removed in .NET 5](https://github.com/dotnet/core/blob/main/release-notes/5.0/5.0-supported-os.md).
+- Windows 11 is supported, though SharpHook should work on older versions of Windows as well.
+Support for Windows on Arm32 was removed in version 5.0 since it was
+[removed in .NET 5](https://github.com/dotnet/core/blob/main/release-notes/5.0/5.0-supported-os.md).

-- macOS 10.15+ is supported.
-Mac Catalyst 13.1+ is also supported. macOS requires that the access to the Accessibility API be enabled for the application if it wants to create a global hook or simulate events.
+- macOS 10.15+ is required, though only the currently supported macOS versions are supported by SharpHook.
+Mac Catalyst is also supported, and version 13.1+ is required. macOS requires that the access to the Accessibility API be enabled for the application if it wants to create a global hook or simulate events.

 - Linux distributions supported by .NET are supported by SharpHook.
 Linux on x86 is [not supported](https://github.com/dotnet/runtime/issues/7335) by .NET itself.
-Only X11 is supported – Wayland support [is coming](https://github.com/TolikPylypchuk/SharpHook/discussions/175), but it's not yet here.

-> [!IMPORTANT]
-> The next major version of SharpHook will most probably require elevated privileges on Linux.
-Read more in the Wayland
-> discussion linked above.

-> [!NOTE]
-> Support for versions of the OSes that are out of official support will be provided on a best-effort basis only and
-> some issues that only affect older versions might not be fixed.
+Both X11 and Wayland are supported, but Wayland support lacks several features and requires elevated privileges.
+On Linux, multiple libuiohook backends are present and the backend choice can be customized.

 More info on OS support can be found in
 [an article on OS-specific constraints](https://sharphook.tolik.io/articles/os-constraints.html).

 ## Usage

-### Native Functions of libuiohook

-SharpHook exposes the functions of libuiohook in the `SharpHook.Native.UioHook` class.
-The `SharpHook.Data` namespace contains types which represent the data used by libuiohook.

-In general, you don't need to use the native methods directly.
-Instead, use the higher-level interfaces and classes provided by SharpHook.
-However, you should still read this section to know how the high-level features work under the hood.

-If you want to use the low-level functionality, you don't need to use the `UioHook` class directly.
-Instead you can use interfaces in the `SharpHook.Providers` namespace.
-The methods in those interfaces are the same as in the `UioHook` class. `SharpHook.Providers.UioHookProvider` implements all of these interfaces and simply calls the corresponding methods in `UioHook`.
-This should be done to decouple your code from `UioHook` and make testing easier.

-`UioHook` contains the following methods for working with the global hook:

-- `SetDispatchProc` – sets the function which will be called when an event is raised by libuiohook.
-- `Run` – creates a keyboard and mouse global hook and runs it on the current thread, blocking it until `Stop` is called.
-- `RunKeyboard` – creates a keyboard-only global hook and runs it on the current thread, blocking it until `Stop` is called.
-- `RunMouse` – creates a mouse-only global hook and runs it on the current thread, blocking it until `Stop` is called.
-- `Stop` – stops the global hook.

-> [!IMPORTANT]
-> You have to remember that only one global hook can exist at a time since calling `SetDispatchProc` will override the
-> previously set one.
-Also, running a global hook when another global hook is already running will corrupt the internal
-> global state of libuiohook.

-Additionally, `UioHook` contains the `PostEvent` method for simulating input events.

-`UioHook` also contains the `PostText` method which simulates text entry.
-The text to simulate doesn't depend on the current keyboard layout.
-The full range of UTF-16 (including surrogate pairs, e.g. emojis) is supported.

-libuiohook also provides functions to get various system properties.
-The corresponding methods are also present in `UioHook`.

 ### Global Hooks